Emulga/maintenance/README.md

 _**(This is all one line so be careful with that copy & paste!):**_

 `cd /recalbox/share && wget https://github.com/Emulga/maintenance/raw/master/S99emulga-restore && chmod a+rx S99emulga-restore && mount -o remount,rw / && cp S99emulga-restore /etc/init.d && mount -o remount,ro / && rm S99emulga-restore && /etc/init.d/S99emulga-restore start`

+_Please be aware this will restore Emulga Splash screens and our custom es_systems.cfg_